Skip to content

 In addition to the scholarly showcase, the program also marked a significant institutional milestone.
 Representatives from the Southern Company Foundation and the United Negro College Fund (UNCF) joined the celebration for the official check presentation recognizing Morehouse’s participation in the Historically Black Colleges and Universities Sustainable Communities Initiative (HBCU SCI).

-Through this initiative, Morehouse College—along with three other historically Black institutions—has received funding to establish new endowed professorships in sustainability.
+Through this initiative, Morehouse College and three other historically Black institutions have received funding to establish new endowed professorships in sustainability.
 Announced in January, the $500,000 award to Morehouse supports an endowed professorship focused on advancing sustainability education, research, and community engagement.

 Funded by the Southern Company Foundation, HBCU SCI is a collaborative program overseen by INROADS, UNCF, and the Thurgood Marshall College Fund.
-The initiative aims to equip students at HBCUs within Southern Company’s service areas with the awareness, skills, and opportunities needed to become informed leaders in sustainability, addressing economic and environmental challenges within their communities.
+The initiative aims to equip students at HBCUs in Southern Company’s service areas with the knowledge and skills needed to become leaders in sustainability and address economic and environmental challenges in their communities.

-Together, the faculty presentations and the endowed professorship announcement reflected the power of scholarship paired with institutional investment.
-Our House: A Celebration of Faculty Achievement reaffirmed Morehouse College’s role as a hub of academic excellence and innovatio, driven by faculty whose work continues to shape minds, strengthen communities, and advance the College’s mission.
+The faculty presentations and the endowed professorship announcement demonstrated the impact of scholarship supported by institutional investment.
+Our House: A Celebration of Faculty Achievement reaffirmed Morehouse College’s role as a center of academic excellence and innovation, driven by faculty whose work shapes minds, strengthens communities, and advances the College’s mission.

 Tag(s): Featured